sarthak61199/react-smart-image/README.md

 ## Build

-The package ships with both ESM and CJS builds and is tree‑shakable.
+The package ships with an ESM build and is tree‑shakable.
 Types are generated alongside the build output.

 ## License